-(4) Members and associates of the university are bound by strict confidentiality in judgement forming processes, in particular when assessing manuscripts, funding applications and the credentials of individuals, and shall provide transparent information about whether there is any bias or apprehension of bias in accordance with the DFG's general regulations and bias criteria.
-A member may not participate in a statement, hearing, meeting or decision-making process in an advisory or voting capacity if this provides them, their associates, colleagues or other research partners with a direct advantage or disadvantage, regardless of whether this is of a legal, economic or intangible nature (grounds for exclusion).
-This shall apply in particular if the member themselves is affected by the procedure.
-If a member is aware that there is due cause and reason for them to be excluded from such proceedings, they must notify the chair promptly and without delay.
-If the chair finds themselves in this position, the vice chair will act in their place.
+(5) Members and associates of the university are bound by strict confidentiality in judgement forming processes, in particular when assessing manuscripts, funding applications and the credentials of individuals, and shall provide transparent information about whether there is any bias or apprehension of bias in accordance with the charter of the University of Oldenburg or the bias criteria of the DFG.
+A member may not participate in a statement, hearing, meeting or decision in an advisory or voting capacity if this provides them or one of their associates, colleagues or other research partners with a direct advantage or disadvantage, regardless of whether this is of a legal, economic or intangible nature (grounds for exclusion); this applies in particular if the member is themselves affected by the procedure.
+If a member is aware that there is due cause and reason for them to be excluded from such proceedings, they must notify the Chair promptly and without delay.
+If the grounds for exclusion concern the Chair, the Deputy Chair shall take their place.
 In the event of uncertainty, the members shall decide by a simple majority whether there is reason to exclude a member.